Blazemeter/taurus/site/dat/docs/Apiritif.md

 - `waitForByX(X\_name, condition): timeout`

 This action allows for checking that the given object meets the `condition` within the `timeout` period.
+`timeout` value is optional, its default value is 10s.

 `condition` is one of the following: